About Project Homekey

 The majority of these households are Mendocino County natives – they have grown up in our communities; attended our high schools; and many of them still have friends and family in our communities.

 The excessive cost of housing, traumatic experiences in childhood, a descent into addiction, mental health issues, simple bad luck, and a whole host of systemic problems have put these community members at risk of financial and social collapse.
-They need the support of our community to recover the pieces of their lives and become productive, hopeful, and thriving members of our community.
+They need the support of our community to recover the pieces of their lives and become hopeful and thriving members of our community.

 If our community provides these households with a safe and secure place to live, they will finally have the opportunity to rebuild their lives and become self-sufficient.
 If we forego opportunities to house and support these people, the community problems caused by homelessness and the resulting personal human tragedies will only increase over time.